CrayLabs/SmartSim/doc/model.rst

     producer_2 = exp.create_model("producer_2", producer_settings_2)
     producer_2.enable_key_prefixing()

-Next, lets create the consumer model that will be request the keys from `producer_1` and `producer_2`:
+Next, let's create the consumer model that will be request the keys from `producer_1` and `producer_2`:

 .. code-block:: python